 - What are causes and risk factors for dysthymia?

 - What are persistent depressive disorder symptoms and signs?

 - How do health-care professionals diagnose persistent depressive disorder?
 What types of doctors treat persistent depressive disorder?

 - What is the treatment for dysthymia?
 Are there any home remedies for dysthymia?

 - What is the prognosis of persistent depressive disorder?

 - Is it possible to prevent persistent depressive disorder?

 - Are there support groups for people with dysthymia?

 - Find a local Psychiatrist in your town

-Dysthymia, now referred to as persistent depressive disorder, is a form of depression that tends to be characterized by fatigue, low energy, low self-esteem, and changes in appetite or sleep.
+Dysthymia, now referred to as persistent depressive disorder, is a form of depression that tends to be characterized by fatigue and other physical symptoms, low energy, low self-esteem, and changes in appetite or sleep.
 This mood disorder tends to be less severe than major depression.
-However, dysthymia is chronic, in that despite potential brief periods of normal mood, it lasts more than two years at a time in adults and more than one year at a time in children and adolescents.
+However, dysthymia is chronic, in that despite potential brief periods of normal mood, symptoms last at least two years at a time in adults and more than one year at a time in children and adolescents.

 The cost of dysthymic disorder to individuals with dysthymia, their families, and society is significant.
-For example, people with this illness can be twice as likely to develop dementia and therefore be unable to care for themselves compared to those without dysthymia.
+For example, people with this illness can be twice as likely to develop dementia and therefore be unproductive and otherwise unable to care for themselves compared to those without dysthymia.